 If you must walk outside, try to find a dirt path or walk on the grass.
-Just remember that these paths can often be uneven, so you will need to be sure to watch where you are walking to avoid additional injuries.
+Remember that these paths can often be uneven, so you will need to be sure to watch where you are walking to avoid additional injuries.

 Master the Basics

-Whether you have been exercising for a long time or are just getting started, just about everyone could use some help mastering the basics.
+Whether you have been exercising for a long time or are just getting started, everyone could use some help mastering the basics.